 With 2016 now behind us we’ve taken the opportunity to look back at the games that defined this… complicated year for us.
 It’s been a strange one for sure; but there have been some absolutely brilliant releases, so without further ado, here’s our staff picks!

 Competitive games aren’t usually my jam.
 I prefer team-focused PvE objectives, which is why games like Destiny and World of Warcraft held my attention for so long – everyone working together to kill a boss to get that sweet loot drop you so craved.
 There’s a sense of community within those games that just can’t be matched.
 That’s what I love about games and my main multiplayer focus for the past decade.

-That all changed when Overwatch dropped.
+That all changed when Overwatch dropped in 2016.
 Characters oozing that classic Blizzard charm.
-Massive maps full of in-jokes and references.
+Massive maps are full of in-jokes and references.
 Mechanics that are simple on the surface but an intricate, looping dance when you start playing at a higher level.
 I didn’t really get into it until the Halloween event began, but then after a few Junkenstein’s Revenge brawls I took my first unsteady steps into Quick Play, and I was hooked, much like anyone in the near bullshit vicinity of Road Hog.

 Overwatch has topped a lot of game of the year lists and deservedly so.
-It’s been supported wholeheartedly since launch with new heroes, maps, and modes.
+It’s been supported wholeheartedly since launching with new heroes, maps, and modes.
 Despite the lack of story mode the colourful cast are alive with detailed, entwined storylines, buffed up by incidental dialogue and animated shorts.
 I have made teammates that will last a lifetime.
 I have literally jumped with joy after victory won in a desperate last few seconds.
 I watched the World Cup and bought the official jacket.
 And I just can’t wait to see what Blizzard have in store for us throughout 2017.

 It’s also been amazing to set this website up and see the positive reactions we’ve had from indie devs and especially the Twitch community.
 This is purely a passion project and everyone who’s been involved so far – whether we’ve interviewed you or you’ve given us a game to review – has made it possible.
-We’re going to keep doing what we love and hopefully you’ll love it too.
+We’re going to keep doing what we love and hopefully, you’ll love it too.

 A few honourable mentions: Darkest Dungeon is probably one of the greatest RPGs I’ve ever played and you should definitely go get involved.
 Prison Architect and RimWorld have both been massive time sinks too, and I’ll have reviews on both those titles up shortly!

-During that time there have also been a huge load of quality games released, some I’ve played, some I’ve missed out on, but I got to play pretty much everything I wanted.
+During that time there has also been a huge load of quality games released, some I’ve played, some I’ve missed out on, but I got to play pretty much everything I wanted.
 If I had to pick a favourite, it may well have to be XCOM 2.
-I enjoyed the first so much that I bought four copies of it; the first on the 360, then on PC, then on 360 again to get the dlc, before finally purchasing it again on my phone.
-So when the sequel was announced I preordered it straight away, and since the release back in Feb I don’t think I have played anything else quite so much.
+I enjoyed the first so much that I bought four copies of it; the first on the 360, then on PC, then on 360 again to get the DLC, before finally purchasing it again on my phone.
+So when the sequel was announced I pre-ordered it straight away, and since the release back in Feb I don’t think I have played anything else quite so much.

-Every post on the site is handwritten by us, we don’t copy and paste press releases like others because we don’t want to just regurgitate what is released by PR companies.
-We’ve bought you high quality reviews, excellent interviews, not to mention a brilliant giveaway too on Facebook.
+Every post on the site in 2016 and for this year was and will be, handwritten by us, we don’t copy and paste press releases like others because we don’t want to just regurgitate what is released by PR companies.
+We’ve bought you high-quality reviews, excellent interviews, not to mention a brilliant giveaway too on Facebook.
 Hopefully, 2017 is going to see us going from strength to strength and will see you all stick with us on the journey.

 Happy New Year!

 What mostly sold me though was the multiplayer beta which was released a couple of weeks before the full launch of the game.
 The gameplay was so fun that I was convinced, and a couple of hours into the story, I can 100% guarantee that this game is fully worth its asking price.
 Unlike other games, which deliver a couple of decent hours into a 10-hour long story, Titanfall 2’s story is unrelenting, full of pace and innovations as well as fun mechanics and amazing gunplay.
-The storytelling from both BT and your hero Cooper is also top notch, propelling the level of the campaign to heights rarely seen in this day and age where graphics and special effects are replacing story and content.
+The storytelling from both BT and your hero Cooper is also top-notch, propelling the level of the campaign to heights rarely seen in this day and age where graphics and special effects are replacing story and content.

 Multiplayer, as also proven from the beta, is a blast as well, and you can safely play a couple of maps, if not hours, without getting bored since there is always something new to learn, be it wall run and gun or mastering the skills of your titan to become an unstoppable duo.
-There is just something special in Titanfall 2 which I have not experienced through any other game last year.
+There is just something special in Titanfall 2 which I have not experienced through any other game in 2016.